-In this work, we describe the generation of a model platform that captures essential aspects of the pharmacokinetics, cellular and tumor growth effects of murine surrogates of two checkpoint therapeutic antibodies, anti-PD1 and anti-CTLA4, in the CT26 syngeneic tumor model.
+In this collaboration with Pfizer, we describe the generation of a model platform that captures essential aspects of the pharmacokinetics, cellular and tumor growth effects of murine surrogates of two checkpoint therapeutic antibodies, anti-PD1 and anti-CTLA4, in the CT26 syngeneic tumor model.
 The model describes individual animal responses with regard to drug exposure, key intra-tumoral cell kinetics and tumor volume changes and provides biologically plausible explanations for the observed differences between good and poor responders to treatment with anti-PD1 or anti-CTLA4.

 - Despite high predicted target occupancy for good responders, dose-dependent TGI response is predicted; for poor responders, complete response is not achieved at the highest dose (ie. 30 mg/kg) tested.

 - The sensitivity analysis suggested that for poor responders, most of the parameters that impact the response are immune cell/tumor cell related and not drug related.
 This indicates that immune cell related barriers have to be overcome in order to achieve good tumor killing response.